 No, we don’t race logs.
 But we do compete annually with the Charlotte Power Squadron in a Predicted Log contest.
 What is a Predicted Log contest you say?
 It is a contest where each skipper attempts to most accurately predict the time it will take them to navigate a specified course in their boat.

 That's it - in short!
 You only have to know how fast your boat is running in different conditions, calculate the time you predict it takes you for a given course and the person who is closest to their predicted time is the winner of the contest.
 Sounds simple, and it is but it does take knowing about your boat and how it performs as you are not permitted to use a speedometer at all, only the engine tachometer.
-But we have experts who can teach you in a day and we normally have a practice day prior to the actual competition (see we do create any reason to get out on our boats).Click here for a more detailed description of the Predicted Log contest.
-Check our calendar or our Up Coming Events page for detail about any of our activities.
+But we have experts who can teach you in a day and we normally have a practice day prior to the actual competition (see we do create any reason to get out on our boats).For a more detailed description of the Predicted Log contest you can visit the North American Cruiser Association website at http://www.predictedlog.org/home Be sure to check our calendar or our Up Coming Events page for detail about any of our activities.